BY SIGNING THE INITIATIVE PETITION YOU HELPED TO:

-Green mowed turf can accommodate helicopters and fire equipment.
+Green mowed turf could have accommodate helicopters and fire equipment.

-Airborne water buckets can re-load from pond water.
-Mutual aid from other fire departments can arrive fast via two main crossroads - Sir Francis Drake and Nicasio Valley.
+Airborne water buckets could have been re-load from pond water.
+Mutual aid from other fire departments could arrive fast via two main crossroads - Sir Francis Drake and Nicasio Valley.

-Most important, 2,000 families living in the San Geronimo Valley can shelter in place at the golf course in the event of a fire or earthquake.
+Most important, 2,000 families living in the San Geronimo Valley could have sheltered in place at the golf course in the event of a fire or earthquake.
 The Golf Clubhouse and the Church across the street are certified by the Red Cross as shelters.